isomerpages/isomerpages-isomergovsg/pages/faq.md

 GovTech will be responsible for website hosting, maintenance, support and ensuring compliance to relevant clauses of the IM8, DSS and UC.

 #### **Does my agency need to pay to have our website to be on Isomer?**
-Isomer will be free of charge for the first 12 months.
-Subsquently, GovTech will charge your agency $420/month.
+GovTech will charge your agency $420/month.
 This will cover website hosting, maintenance, support and training for the system.

 #### **Does my agency need to migrate the content from our existing website?**
 Your agency will be responsible for choosing what content to migrate and also the migration of the content.